 Accessibility to home ownership is especially significant in a historically low interest rate environment, as new entrants into the housing market are able to take on higher levels of debt.
-Despite increased loan

-&lt;sup>43 Australian Bureau of Statistics (August 2020) Lending Indicators sizes, reductions in interest rates have kept monthly mortgage repayments steady since 2008.
-This indicates the main barrier to transitioning into home ownership is saving for a deposit rather than ongoing mortgage serviceability.
+Despite increased loan sizes, reductions in interest rates have kept monthly mortgage repayments steady since 2008.
+This indicates the main barrier to transitioning into home ownership is saving for a deposit rather than ongoing mortgage serviceability50.